Police Misconduct

 Medical records document injuries and are essential in excessive force cases.

-Prior lawsuit history against the officer or precinct.
-The CCRB’s complaint process generates records that feed directly into civil litigation discovery, and patterns of prior conduct carry significant weight in Monell claims.
+Prior lawsuit history against the officer or department.
+Pattern evidence — showing prior misconduct by the same officer or unit — carries significant weight in Monell claims.
+The CCRB’s complaint process generates records that feed directly into civil litigation discovery for NYC cases.

 Critical Deadlines You Cannot Miss

-• Statute of limitations — 3 years from the date of the violation for federal § 1983 claims.
+• Federal § 1983 statute of limitations — typically 3 years from the date of the violation in most states, borrowed from state personal injury law.
 No Notice of Claim is required for federal claims, which is one reason many attorneys prefer federal court.

-One important note: for claims involving wrongful arrest or false imprisonment, the clock on the federal claim starts running at the time of the arrest — not when charges are dropped.
+One important note: for claims involving wrongful arrest or false imprisonment, the federal clock starts running at the time of the arrest — not when charges are dropped.
 Wallace v.
 Kato, 549 U.S. 384 (2007).
 Don’t wait to see how the criminal case resolves.

 What Can You Recover?